Shane-IL/CSS-boilerplate-generator/README.md

 ]
 ```

-It can also be overridden with an array of whatever default selectors you want.
+My next step is to take an optional array of default selectors as an argument that will override the above default.

-This was mainly made for the specific use case where I needed an empty css file with all the classes from an html page, in the future I will add the option to pass in  some default styling options.
+This was mainly made for the specific use case where I needed an empty css file with all the classes from an html page and I figured it would be a good opportunity to learn how to make an npm cli module with node.
+I'll slowly add options to make this as generic and useful as possible.